tungstools/tesuto/README.md

 # tesuto
-A TypeScript testing framework that doesn't require 200+ dependencies to run.
+A TypeScript/JavaScript testing framework that doesn't require 200+ dependencies to run.

 ## Features
 - Simple and familiar API